ivandevp/Book/chapter-3.md

 }
 else {
-  // If the username and password validation failed, return an error. response.render('home', { layout: 'base', formError: 'Your username must contain at least 3 characters.<br/> Your password must contain at least 6 characters.' });
+  // If the username and password validation failed, return an error. response.render('home', { layout: 'main', formError: 'Your username must contain at least 3 characters.<br/> Your password must contain at least 6 characters.' });
 }

 ...